 Fried Ice Cream Dessert is one of my favorite desserts ever!
-There’s no deep-frying involved with this version, just a quick pan-fry to make the amazing crust that coats a dreamy, cinnamon ice cream combo!
+My recipe involves just a quick pan-fry to make the amazing crust that coats a dreamy, cinnamon ice cream combo!

-With all the heat, I thought an ice cream treat was in order.
-Luckily, I had all the ingredients to make this amazing Fried Ice Cream Dessert.
-It is one of my favorite desserts ever!
+An ice cream treat is always in order in the summer time.
+Luckily, I typically have all the ingredients to make this amazing Fried Ice Cream Dessert.
 There’s no deep-frying involved with this version, just a quick pan-fry to make the amazing crust that coats a dreamy, cinnamon ice cream combo!

 LOOKING FOR MORE ICE CREAM RECIPES?
 TRY THESE:

 Fudge Ripple Ice Cream (3 ingredients and No machine required)

 - 1/2 cup granulated sugar